alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 **MDCB Control Plane configuration**

-Then, configure MDCB Control Plane.
-The most simple configuration to enable this feature via MDCB config file looks like:
+Configure the MDCB Control Plane.
+The most simple configuration to enable this feature in the MDCB config file is:

 `"sync_worker_config":{ "enabled":true }`